 With the exception of residents of campus housing, parking lots are designated primarily for daily commuter use.
 Motor vehicles may not be stored in campus lots in the absence of the owner/operator regardless of whether the vehicle is registered.

 Persons with three or more unpaid citations are subject to having their vehicle(s) towed from the campus at the vehicle owner or operator's expense.

-Continual or habitual violations of the IIT parking and traffic regulations may subject the violator to having his/her vehicle removed from the campus by a private towing company, operating under an agreement with IIT.
+Continual or habitual violations of the Illinois Tech parking and traffic regulations may subject the violator to having his/her vehicle removed from the campus by a private towing company, operating under an agreement with Illinois Tech.
 Such vehicles will remain tow eligible until satisfactory payment arrangements have been made.
 An eligible vehicle may be towed regardless of whether a violation has occurred at the time the vehicle is identified parked on campus.
 Repeat violators may be reported to their respective Department Head or the Dean of Students.